apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ...
 ```
 2. Create a file named `MODEL_PATH` that contains the pickled file of a scikit-learn model trained on MNIST data.
 Please refer to this scikit-learn [model persistence documentation](https://scikit-learn.org/stable/model_persistence.html) on how to serialize models.
+3. Update sklearn_examples_requirements.txt to match the version of sklearn used to train the model.
+Sklearn doesn't guarantee model compatability between versions.

 ### Running `sklearn_mnist_classification.py`